KaiyangLi1992/Privacy-Preserving-Social-Network-Embedding/README.md

 In order to use your own data, you have to provide
 * an N by N adjacency matrix (N is the number of nodes), and
 * an N by D feature matrix (D is the number of features per node)
-* an N by M attibute matrix (M is the number of attibutes per node)
+* an N by M attribute matrix (M is the number of attibutes per node)

+Here, the i-th row of feature matrix is the concatenation of i-th user’s every attribute one-hot vector.
+And the element in the i-th row and j-th column of attribute matrix is the label of i-th user's j-th attribute.

 And You should use mask_test_edges.py to preprocess adjacency matrix to get test set and validation set.

 ## Models